samegens/msxmuseum/README.md

 - up/down: select a game,
 - letter: select the next game with that letter,
-- SHIFT+letter: select the previous game with that letter.
+- SHIFT+letter: select the previous game with that letter,
+- space/enter: launch game,
+- ESC: quit MSX museum.

 In game: